On a Frequency-Stabilized Single Current Inverse Source Formulation: ACKNOWLEDGEMENT

 \section{ACKNOWLEDGEMENT}

-This work was supported in part by the European Research Council (ERC) through the European Union’s Horizon 2020 Research and Innovation Programme under Grant 724846 (Project 321) and in part by the H2020-MSCA-ITN-EID project COMPETE GA No 955476.
+The work of this paper has received funding from the EU H2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement n° 955476 (project COMPETE) and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 724846, project 321).